giullyasantos/giullyasantos/README.md

 # 👋 Hi there, I'm Giullya Santos!

-Welcome to my GitHub profile!
-I'm a passionate software engineer with experience in building efficient and innovative solutions.
+I'm a passionate Computer Science student at UCF with experience in building efficient and innovative software solutions.
 My expertise lies in front-end development using React and JavaScript, but I also enjoy exploring backend development and diving into machine learning.

 ---